-We consider two different non-exponential probability distributions with mean 1: the Erlang $E_2$ distribution, which has squared coefficient of variation (SCV, variance divided by the square of its mean) $c^2 = 0.5$ and the lognormal LN(1, 4) distributions with SCV $c^2 = 4$ .
-An $E_2$ distribution has a single parameter, the mean, which we have fixed at 1.
+We consider two different nonexponential probability distributions with mean 1: the Erlang E_2 distribution, which has squared coefficient of variation (SCV, variance divided by the square of its mean) $c^2 = 0.5$ and the lognormal LN(1,4) distribution with SCV $c^2 = 4$.
+An E_2 distribution has a single parameter, the mean, which we have fixed at 1.
 A lognormal distribution is fully characterized by its mean and variance; we use LN(m, v) to denote a lognormal distribution with mean m and variance v.
-An Erlang distribution is less variable than an exponential distribution with the same mean, while a lognormal distribution with SCV $c^2 = 4$ is more variable than an exponential distribution with the same mean (by various measures, one being the SCV).
+An Erlang distribution is less variable than an exponential distribution with SCV $c^2 = 4$ is more variable than an exponential distribution with the same mean (by various measures, one being the SCV).

-We let each of these two non-exponential distributions play the role of the service-time distribution and the time-to-abandon distribution, in all possible combinations, so that there are four cases in all.
-We focus on the overloaded regime, letting $\rho = 1.2$ .
-Since we are thinking of a large number of servers, such as $s \ge 100$ , we let s = 100, but to see how the approximation performs with a smaller number of servers, we also consider the case s = 20.
-In both cases we let $\rho = 1.2$ , so that the approximating fluid model is the same for the corresponding models (when they have the same distributions F and G).
+We let each of these two nonexponential distributions play the role of the service-time distribution and the time-to-abandon distribution, in all possible combinations, so that there are four cases in all.
+We focus on the overloaded regime, letting $\rho = 1.2$.
+Because we are thinking of a large number of servers, such as $s \ge 100$, we let s = 100, but to see how the approximation performs with a smaller number of servers, we also consider the case s = 20.
+In both cases, we let $\rho = 1.2$, so that the approximating fluid model is the same for the corresponding models (when they have the same distributions F and G).
 For the simulations, we actually consider systems with a finite waiting room, but we let the waiting room be so large that it does not affect the result.
-In particular there is waiting space for 200 additional customers.
+In particular, there is waiting space for 200 additional customers.
 (We verify that the waiting room has no effect by also considering the case of 300.)